AppBuilderMS/Laravel-Blog-Task/README.md

 - Using seeder for dummy data.
 - Delete post's comments with post delete because of relations.
 - Delete user's posts and comments with user delete because of relations.
+- Make custom 404 and 403 error page.

 ## Quickstart